brillout/wildcard-api/docs/rpc.md

 acts as a rigid long-term contract between the frontend and the backend.

 To sum up:
-- The schema of REST/GraphQL abstracts the database away from the frontend.
+- The schema of a REST/GraphQL API abstracts the database away from the frontend.
-- RPC is schemaless: the frontend directly uses SQL/ORM queries to retreive/mutate data.
+- RPC is schemaless: the frontend uses SQL/ORM queries to retreive/mutate data.
 - A schema allows a decoupled development of the frontend and backend.
-- Schemaless is simpler and more powerful but requires a frontend and backend developed hand-in-hand.
+- Schemaless is simpler and more powerful but requires the frontend to be developed hand-in-hand with the backend.

 <br/>